The key to reaching your goals is this: know what you want.

 Goal: Within three years of graduating from high school, Andy will rent an apartment.

-Transition Services: Andy will improve his daily living skills by reading and following instructions to prepare a basic meal and follow instructions by locating basic kitchen tools such as measuring cups/spoons, paper goods, and a blender with up to one prompt per step.
+Transition Services: Andy will improve his daily living skills by reading and following instructions to prepare a basic meal by locating basic kitchen tools such as measuring cups/spoons, paper goods, and a blender with up to one prompt per step.

 - Andy will cook a simple snack/ meal following a recipe for classmates.
 (Done in a Co-taught Food Science and Nutrition course).